Detailed Guide forDietitians and Nutritionists in San Diego County

 In California, the number of Dietitians and Nutritionists is expected to grow faster than average growth rate for all occupations.
 Jobs for Dietitians and Nutritionists are expected to increase by 20.3 percent, or 1,500 jobs between 2014 and 2024.

-In San Diego County, the number of Dietitians and Nutritionists is expected to grow slower than average growth rate for all occupations.
-Jobs for Dietitians and Nutritionists are expected to increase by 16.7 percent, or 80 jobs between 2012 and 2022.
+In San Diego County, the number of Dietitians and Nutritionists is expected to grow faster than average growth rate for all occupations.
+Jobs for Dietitians and Nutritionists are expected to increase by 17.6 percent, or 90 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|